alex2awesome/source-exploration/README.md

  the paths in the scripts are valid.

  Also another general point is that, unless specified, the trained model will be uploaded to the following directory: `s3://aspangher/source-exploration/./` with the model-name as the `--notes` flag.
+See end of this section for more information.

- `quote_detection`:
+###  `quote_detection`:

- * `quote_detection/train.sh`: Runs training with the default setup: our annotated data and a roberta sentence-classification model.
+ * `quote_detection/scripts/train.sh`: Runs training with the default setup: our annotated data and a roberta sentence-classification model.
 To run training, you must have the following flags set:

 ```